mlgordon/vpc/errors.md

 ## not_authorized
 **Message**: The request is not authorized.

 A common reason you may see this error is if your IAM token is missing or expired.
-If so, you may need to check your permissions and contact your administrator.
+For instructions on how to generate a token, refer to [Creating a VPC using the REST APIs](/docs/infrastructure/vpc/example-code.html#creating-a-vpc-using-the-rest-apis).
+If the token is not expired, you may need to check your permissions and contact your administrator.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## not_found
 **Message**: Please check whether the resource you are requesting exists.

 You referenced a resource that does not exist or one to which you do not have access.
 Please review your request to ensure that you specified the proper IDs and references.

-This error may occur when you've tried to provision your VSI using a profile that is not supported, or tried to allocate another resource that is unavailable.
-For a list of available profiles, you can use the command `ibmcloud is instance-profiles`.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).